-We proceed by a combination of examining concrete cases of Bayesian data analysis in empirical social science research, and theoretical results on the consistency and convergence of Bayesian updating.
-Social-scientific data analysis is especially salient for our purposes because there is general agreement that, in this domain, all models in use are wrong - not merely falsifiable, but actually false.
-With enough data - and often only a fairly moderate amount - any analyst could reject any model now in use to any desired level of confidence.
+empirical social science research, and theoretical results on the consistency and convergence of Bayesian updating.
+Social-scientific data analysis is especially salient for our purposes because there is general agreement that, in this domain, all models in use are wrong-not merely falsifiable, but actually false.
+With enough data-and often only a fairly moderate amount-any analyst could reject any model now in use to any desired level of confidence.
 Model fitting is nonetheless a valuable activity, and indeed the crux of data analysis.
-To understand why this is so, we need to examine how models are built, fitted, used and checked, and the effects of misspecification on models.
+To understand why this is so, we need to examine how models are built, fitted, used, and checked, and the effects of misspecification on models.

-Our perspective is not new; in methods and also in philosophy we follow statisticians such as Box (1980, 1983, 1990), Good and Crook (1974), Good (1983), Morris (1986), Hill (1990) and Jaynes (2003).
-All these writers emphasized the value of model checking and frequency evaluation as guidelines for Bayesian inference (or, to look at it another way, the value of Bayesian inference as an approach for obtaining statistical methods with good frequency properties; see Rubin, 1984).
+Our perspective is not new; in methods and also in philosophy we follow statisticians such as Box (1980, 1983, 1990), Good and Crook (1974), Good (1983), Morris (1986), Hill (1990), and Jaynes (2003).
+All these writers emphasized the value of model checking and frequency evaluation as guidelines for Bayesian inference (or, to look at it another way, the value of Bayesian inference as an approach for obtaining statistical methods with good frequency peroperties; see Rubin 1984).
 Despite this literature, and despite the strong thread of model checking in applied statistics, this philosophy of Box and others remains a minority view that is much less popular than the idea of Bayes being used to update the probabilities of different candidate models being true (as can be seen, for example, by the Wikipedia snippets given in footnote 1).

-A puzzle then arises.
-The evidently successful methods of modelling and model checking (associated with Box, Rubin and others) seem out of step with the accepted view of Bayesian inference as inductive reasoning (what we call here 'the usual story').
+A puzzle then arises: The evidently successful methods of modeling and model checking (associated with Box, Rubin, and others) seems out of step with the accepted view of Bayesian inference as inductive reasoning (what we call here "the usual story")?
 How can we understand this disjunction?
-One possibility (perhaps held by the authors of the Wikipedia article) is that the inductive Bayes philosophy is correct and that the model-building approach of Box and others can, with care, be interpreted in that way.
-Another possibility is that the approach characterized by Bayesian model checking and continuous model expansion could be improved by moving to a fully Bayesian approach centring on the posterior probabilities of competing models.
-A third possibility, which we advocate, is that Box, Rubin and others are correct and that the usual philosophical story of Bayes as inductive inference is faulty.
+One possibility (perhaps held by the authors of the Wikipedia article) is that the inductive-Bayes philosophy is correct and that the model-building approach of Box et al. can, with care, be interpreted in that way.
+Another possibility is that the approach characterized by Bayesian model checking and continuous model expansion could be improved by moving to a fully-Bayesian approach centering on the posterior probabilities of competing models.
+A third possibility, which we advocate, is that Box, Rubin, et al. are correct and that the usual philosophical story of Bayes as inductive inference is faulty.